Tuxedo Mask: Tuxedo Mask

 "Tuxedo Mask" represents a disguise Mamoru created for himself in order to hunt for the Silver Crystal incognito and—later—to assist the Sailor Guardians in battle.
-In addition to his white mask, he wears a full-dress tailcoat (as opposed to the dinner jacket of an actual tuxedo) with a red-lined black cape, and in the anime and live-action series he carries a black baton which he uses like a sword.
+In addition to his white mask, he wears a full-dress tailcoat (as opposed to the dinner jacket of an actual tuxedo) with a red-lined black cape, white gloves, and a top hat.
+In the anime and live-action series, he carries a black baton which he uses like a sword.
 He takes the place of Sailor Earth.

 The anime shows him standing on poles, defying gravity, and acting as a "swoop-in" type.
 He appears less developed, and has no special powers or named attacks, but remains a constant force in helping the Sailor Guardians throughout the series when they are in trouble.
 At the beginning he cannot control the transformation and his body automatically (and painfully) transforms if Sailor Moon is in danger.
-By the end of the first story arc he can willingly activate the transformation; in a stylized henshin sequence, this is indicated by pulling a rose out of his pocket which then changes colors, and his tuxedo and mask fly in.
+By the end of the first story arc, he can willingly activate the transformation.
+In a stylized henshin sequence, this is indicated by pulling a rose out of his pocket which then changes colors, and his tuxedo and mask fly in.
 Later in the series he is shown transforming instantaneously.

-In the manga he starts out as an ordinary thief trying to find the Silver Crystal.
+In the manga, he starts out as an ordinary thief trying to find the Silver Crystal.
 Luna initially tells Usagi not to trust him, but relents when they begin to fall in love and his true identity emerges.
 His function goes beyond that of the rescuer portrayed so often in the anime – it is frequently Sailor Moon who goes to his rescue, and he lends her strength, support, and guidance to use the Silver Crystal to defeat the enemies in return.

 In the fourth story arc of the manga Helios reinforces Tuxedo Mask's role as a hero by revealing that he, as the Prince of the Golden Kingdom, Elysion, possesses a holy stone in the same way that the Princess of the Silver Millennium owns the Silver Crystal.
 This holy stone is the Golden Crystal, the Sailor Crystal of the Earth.